sonttran/machine-learning-number-recognition/README.md

 # machine-learning-number-recognition
-Hand written number recognition by machine learning with MNIST dataset.
+Hand written number recognition by machine learning with <a href="http://yann.lecun.com/exdb/mnist/" target="_blank">MNIST dataset</a>.
 Learning algorithms used are Histogram and Bayesian.

 ### Dataset
-* Dataset is obtained from <a href="http://yann.lecun.com/exdb/mnist/" target="_blank">Dr. Yan Lecun's website</a>Dr. Yan Lecun website.
+* Dataset is obtained from <a href="http://yann.lecun.com/" target="_blank">Dr. Yan Lecun's website</a>.
 It's ready to be use and not modified in any way.
 * Each data record is a 28x28 pixel grid (784 dimensions vector).
 This pixel grid captures a hand written pattern of numbers (from 0 to 9).
 In this algorithm, we are only intested in number 1 and 9.
 * Selected data records of 1 and 9 in the dataset:
 ![selected data](./img/selected_data.png)